Callboard

 • Lab 5 - Costume Lab - Mondays and Wednesdays - 2-5pm

-• Lab Instructor: Wendy Sparks
+• Lab Instructor: Denise Umland

-Please direct questions to Jamila Cobham, Production Manager: jamilacobham@berkeley.edu
+Please direct questions to Jamila Cobham, Production Manager, jamilacobham@berkeley.edu

 Theater 167: Technical Theater Run Crew and Theater 169: Technical Theater Advanced Practice